 1. Icon Park

-Icon Park is an 18-acre complex located in Orlando, around 4 miles south of Universal Studios and 8 miles north of Walt Disney World, just off the I4.
+Icon Park is an 18-acre complex located four miles south of Universal Studios and eight miles north of Walt Disney World, just off the I4.
 In fact, even if you’ve never previously been to Icon Park you’ve likely seen the signature Icon Wheel when driving down the I4.

 The 18-acre complex has a variety of different attractions including; a gaming arcade, a number of nightclubs, a skeleton museum, Madame Tussauds and an aquarium.

 Entry into Icon Park is free, as is on-site parking.
 When here you’ll be able to dine in one of the various restaurants or shop in one of the five stores completely free.
 The attractions such as entry into the museum come at an additional cost.

 For example tickets, for the Icon Park Ferris wheel retail $29.99 per person although there are often discounts online.
 I’ve previously found discounts of up to 50% on Groupon too.

 There are various different ticket packages available so I suggest checking out the Icon Park website prior to purchasing to see which one might be right for you.
 Different ticket packages provide different benefits including entry to different museums, skip-the-queue offers and more.